-January 31, 2020 was the deadline for the UK to leave the EU.
+31 January 2020 was the deadline for the UK to leave the EU.
 Now there was a transition period until mid-December 2020 to negotiate a possible agreement.
-Despite the length of time and repeated postponements of the deadlines, the current trend is that there will be no agreement for the time being.
-If no more agreement is reached, the UK is heading for a hard Brexit.
-Unlike Northern Ireland, Great Britain will be considered a third country after the turn of the year to which export declarations must be made.
+Despite the length of time and repeated postponements of the deadlines, the current trend is that there will be no deal for the time being.
+If no agreement is reached, the UK is heading for a hard Brexit.
+Unlike Northern Ireland, the UK will be considered a third country after the turn of the year to which export declarations will have to be made.

-- Goods must be declared from 1.1.2021 and the following values must be indicated when exporting to GB: Country of destination: “GB” and type of declaration (export): “EU”.
-This is because legally, shipments to the UK after the cut-off date are not shipments, but exports.
+- Goods must be declared from 1.1.2021 and the following values must be declared when exporting to GB: Country of destination: “GB” and type of declaration (export): “EU”.
+This is because legally, deliveries to the UK after the cut-off date are not shipments, but exports.

-- Contrary to what some chambers of commerce have previously described, “GB” is used as the country code, not “XU”.
+- Unlike previously described by some chambers of commerce, “GB” rather than “XU” is used as the country code.

-- Exports via GB that have not received a completion by the deadline can only receive a “completed” status after the deadline with an alternative proof.
+- For exports via GB, which have not yet received a discharge by the cut-off date, the status “discharged” can only be obtained after the cut-off date with an alternative proof.

-- An export declaration where the customs office of exit is in the UK and has not been surrendered by the cut-off date will result in the transaction not being surrendered.
+- For an export declaration where the customs office of exit is in the UK and has not yet been surrendered by the cut-off date, there will be a failure to surrender the transaction.

-Summary: If you as a user of AES FOR YOU! export goods to the United Kingdom, export declarations must be made from January 1, 2021.
-The technical conditions on our part will be implemented with the deadline.
-This includes coding and plausibility checks.
+Conclusion: If you as a user of AES FOR YOU! export goods to the UK, export declarations must be made from 1 January 2021.
+Technical realities on our part will be implemented with the effective date.
+These include coding and plausibility checks.

-The legal situation from the perspective of export control was not modified within the transition period.
+The legal situation from an export control perspective was not modified within the transition period.
 Accordingly, no new licensing requirements or legal measures were taken for export control.
-However, the licensing requirements for dual-use goods, certain firearms, goods subject to the Anti-Torture Regulation, trade and brokering transactions and technical assistance will now change from 01 January 2021.
-The Federal Office of Economics and Export Control has provided a detailed FAQ to answer questions related to export control.
+However, the licensing requirements for dual-use goods, certain firearms, goods subject to the Anti-Torture Regulation, trade and brokering transactions as well as technical assistance will now change from 01.01.2021.
+The Federal Office of Economics and Export Control has provided a detailed FAQ to answer questions on the subject of export control.
 This FAQ can be found at: